Advanced Contraction Timer

 When should I start timing contractions?

-Start timing when you notice regular contractions that feel stronger or closer together, often in late pregnancy or early labor.
+Start when they become regular and painful, typically in late pregnancy or early labor.

-What’s the difference between Braxton Hicks and true labor contractions?
+What’s the difference between Braxton Hicks and true labor?

 When should I go to the hospital?

-Follow the 5-1-1 rule (or 4-1-1 for subsequent pregnancies): contractions 5 minutes apart, lasting 1 minute each, for 1 hour.
-However, if your water breaks, you have severe pain, or bleeding, go immediately.
+Follow 5-1-1: 5 minutes apart, 1 minute long, for 1 hour.
+Or if water breaks, severe pain, or bleeding occurs.